 3. Interest in team sports:

 Participation in group sports such as basketball, football, cricket etc. signifies that you have the ability to work as a member of a team to achieve a common goal.
-This is a quality that companies across different industries look for, and is ideal for job profiles where you will need to work in team based environments.
+This is a quality that companies across different industries look for, and is ideal for job profiles where you will need to work in team-based environments.

-If you are good at coordinating with people and working with a team, it sure counts as a great ability.
+If you are good at coordinating with people and working with a team, it surely counts as a great ability.
 No one can succeed as an individual.
 Most companies that prosper have great teams that together work towards a single goal and succeed.
 While interviewers may not ask you directly whether you are a team player, they may try to find answers to such questions by reviewing your hobbies.
 So make sure, you list out hobbies that reveal your true team spirit.

 There are many jobs that require the employee to travel places and meet people.
-Many people are hesitant to travel to new places because they lack the health or the willingness.
+Many people are hesitant to travel to new places because they lack the health or willingness.
 Thus, if you have an inclination for travelling and being places, make sure you list it out on your resume.
 A traveller should have some knowledge of geography, diverse cuisines, different cultures and the varied time zones.
 It will help him be mentally prepared for the travel experience.

 Most employers find it difficult to find such candidates.
 Another reason why listing out your inclination for travelling can help greatly.
 It gives your employer a clear picture that you are not hesitant about venturing out into the world to experience things which are not known to you.
 Make it a point to mention the most recent destination you have visited.